 In 2018, a court found a landlord to be guilty for tenant-on-tenant harassment that was on the basis of a protected class.

 Remember, tenants have a right to quiet and peaceful enjoyment of their rented homes.
 So, if their peace is constantly disrupted, you should definitely do something about it since it's your obligation to create a welcoming and safe environment for your tenants.
+Handling any tenant complaint should be top priority when respecting the fair housing laws.

 If you strictly adhere to these laws, you won't have to worry about accidentally discriminating against tenants and breaking the law.